-You might even want to start with the room you have been procrastinating about (for me, it is our laundry room!) since what do you have to lose!?!
-If it can only get better, the odds are in your favor.
+You could even start with the room for which you have been procrastinating since…what do you have to lose!?!
+If it can’t get worse, the odds are in your favor.

 Decorating Idea No. 2: START WITH PAINT

-It always helps me personally when I begin with setting the mood with the paint color first, and need I remind you paint is a relatively inexpensive way to make a big lovely change.
+It always helps me personally when I begin by first setting the mood with a color story.
+Do I even need to remind you how paint is a relatively inexpensive strategy to for a dramatic change?

-So dig in my archives to discover paint color and mood ideas for your space, save money by painting yourself, and pat yourself on the back for getting off to a grand start that will likely propel you forward!
+Dig in my archives to discover paint color and mood ideas for your space, save money by painting yourself, and pat yourself on the back for getting off to a grand start!

-Decorating Idea No. 3: CLEAN LIKE A FIEND
+Decorating Idea No. 3: CLEAN LIKE A FREAK

-How does cleaning your space qualify as decorating?
-When you get intimately up close and personal with the room in need of love by vacuuming, scrubbing surfaces, clearing cobwebs, polishing finishes, and laundering linens, it will tell you things.
+Does cleaning your space qualify as decorating?
+On planet Michele, we say OUI, OUI, it does.
+When you get seriously intimate with the room in need of love by vacuuming, scrubbing surfaces, clearing cobwebs, polishing finishes, and laundering linens, it will reward you by speaking to you.

-Suddenly you will see things you didn’t see before…the furniture arrangement may need a tweak, too much clutter on the dresser, ahhhhhhh that’s where those reading glasses went, and so on.
+Suddenly you will see things you didn’t notice…the furniture arrangement may need an adjustment, too much clutter on the dresser, ahhhhhhh that’s where those five pairs of reading glasses went, and so on.